Dysnomia-Studio/Dysnomia-Studio.github.io/_i18n/en/_posts/2022-04-09-install-steam-demo-along-with-game.md

 categories: gamedev
 ---

-## Get your demo app id
+## Get your demo app ID

-You can get your demo app id using steamworks, or using [Steamdb](https://steamdb.info) using the search bar, in the results:
+You can get your demo app ID using SteamWorks, or using [Steamdb](https://steamdb.info) using the search bar, in the results:

 ![](/assets/img/2022-04-09_steamdb-demo-appid.webp)